 If you find yourself a detached HEAD state and realize it quickly, you can quickly recover by checking out the previous branch.
 But what if you are in the detached HEAD state by mistake then perform commits over commits?
 If you are committing in the detached HEAD state, does that mean your changes are not saved?

 Not at all.
 It just means you are not currently attached to any branch, and as a result, your HEAD is detached.
-If you want to keep the changes you made while in the detached HEAD state, you can solve this problem with three simple steps: creating a new branch, committing the changes, and merging the changes.
+To keep the changes made while in the detached HEAD state, use these three steps:

 Create a new branch